Islandora/documentation/docs/technical-documentation/rest-create.md

 You can find the media use taxonomy terms at `http://localhost:8000/admin/structure/taxonomy/manage/islandora_media_use/overview`

-So the body of the request is the actual binary file to upload.
+The body of the request is the actual binary file to upload.

 &#x1F34E; For example: